 This article is probably aboutsemifinals.
 A German player is mentioned in the title.
 Her name is Her opponent is mentioned in the first paragraph.
-Her name is Also, the score of that match is mentioned, which is The place where the match took place is mentioned.
+Her name is The place where the match took place is mentioned.
 That place is Several other players are mentioned.
-Three of them are
+Three of them are, and und